 The Pokegama Lake Association hosts & supports a variety of activities during the year for both the community and our membership.
 During 2017, we provided many opportunities for our membership and the community to interact and find out what we do throughout the year.

-The Pokegama Lake Association will host its 19th annual Freshwater Fair for 5th grade students, on Thursday, May 18, 2017.
+On May 18, 2017, PLA hosted its 19th annual Freshwater Fair for 5th grade students in Pine City, Hinckley, East Central, and Mora schools.
 The Freshwater Fair provides an opportunity for our PLA mission to educate area youth on the importance of healthy, unpolluted lakes and rivers, to be taught in a fun and interactive format.
 Students learn how they can become stewards of the environment.

 Thanks to the partnership the PLA has with Pine City, the Pine County Fair Board, Pine County Extension 4-H, Snake River Conservation Club, and the VFW, we are able to use their buildings and parking lots.

 On May 20, 2017, we hosted a welcome back potluck at the PLA building for our members who go south in the winter months and for our members who are seasonal on the lake and come back to weekend homes & cabins in the spring.
 Approximately 60 people attended, sharing stories of their winter activities and plenty of good food.